CodesOfRishi/navita/README.md

 </div>

-Navita supports Tab completion for its options and directories in your PWD.
+Navita supports Tab completion for its options and directories.

 <div align="center">